strimzi/strimzi-kafka-oauth/examples/kubernetes/README-metrics.md

 The following instructions deploy the metrics example into the default Kubernetes namespace.
 It is assumed that Strimzi Kafka Operator has already been deployed, and that your current working directory is this directory.

+We also assume that you have deployed `keycloak` according to the instructions in [README.md](README.md#deploying-the-postgres-and-keycloak-that-stores-state-to-postgres).

 Deploying Kafka cluster
 -----------------------